Pablo-Echegaray/Pablo-Echegaray/README.md

 ## Hi, my name is Pablo 👋
-✨ **I'm a FullStack Developer in training**  ✨
+✨ **I'm a FullStack Developer Junior**  ✨

-I master the three basic front-end technologies
+I master the following technologies:
-and currently I continue training in:

-- React
+- HTML5 - CSS3 - JavaScript
-- Redux
+- ReactJS - Redux
-- NodeJS backend
+- NodeJS - ExpressJS
 - Mongo DB

+I am also a Web Development student at the Universidad Nacional de La Matanza.

 ⚡ **I would like to get my first IT job so that
 I can continue to grow and expand my knowledge.**